+Wondering how to cook lobster tail?
+This recipe is for you!
 No matter where you live, these succulent, buttery lobster tails are just a few minutes away.
-Here in Wisconsin, we use frozen lobster with delicious results, but if you're near the ocean, by all means, use fresh! —Lauren Knoelke, Milwaukee, Wisconsin
+Here in Wisconsin, we use frozen lobster with delicious results, but if you're near the ocean, use fresh! —Lauren Knoelke, Milwaukee, Wisconsin

 - 4 lobster tails (5 to 6 ounces each), thawed

 - 1/4 cup cold butter, cut into thin slices